-This article was co-authored by Brianna Zigler and Ciara Wardlow and is part of our Decade Rewind.
+This list of the horniest movies of the decade (2010-2019) was co-authored by Brianna Zigler and Ciara Wardlow and is part of our Decade Rewind.
 Keep up as we look back at the best, worst, and otherwise interesting movies and shows of the 2010s.
 This particular article contains strong language and adult themes.
 You’ve been warned and/or promised, depending on your perspective.

 “What is a horny film?” you might be asking.
 A horny film is not just a film about sex – a horny film is a cinematic state of being.
 It’s a feeling, it’s a mood, it’s the undercurrent of an otherwise completely non-sexual film or one which includes not a single sexual act.
 A horny film is a film that wants you to physically fuck it and be fucked by it in turn, but it might not necessarily be telling you outright.
 It’s in the camera work, the music, in the looks shared between characters and the subtext written underneath the surface of the narrative, like Reynolds Woodcock’s little words written into the fabric of his clothes.
 Except, the little notes in these films say “fuck me, please,” in gold cursive threading.

 So, we consulted Twitter in addition to cross-referencing our own lists in order to come up with something that felt reflective of not just our own perspectives, but of the cinematic horniness at large.
 In this list, you will find things such as bestiality, mermaid-fucking, chest vaginas, and cumshots in space.
 There’s tentacle porn, nightmare dance orgies, and cannibalism, too.
 But there are also longing looks shared between star-crossed lovers, between angry family members, and starving lighthouse keepers.
 This list is our decisive ranking of the twenty-five horniest films of the decade.
 Please do your best not to fuck it.